mfateev/uber-java-cadence-samples/README.md

 Click on a *RUN ID* of a workflow to see more details about it.
 Try different view formats to get a different level of details about the execution history.

+## Install Cadence CLI

+    brew install cadence

+To not pass the domain on every command set the following environment variable:

+    export CADENCE_CLI_DOMAIN=sample

+After the CADENCE_CLI_DOMAIN is set, to list closed workflow executions run:

+    cadence workflow list

+To see a history of a particular workflow execution:

+    cadence workflow showid <WorkflowID>

+To see a stack trace of a currently running workflow execution:

+    ./cadence workflow stack -w <WorkflowID>

 ## Run the samples

 Each sample has specific requirements for running it.
 The following sections contain information about